Anders Behring Breivik: The attacks

 The first attack was a car bomb explosion in Oslo within Regjeringskvartalet, the executive government quarter of Norway, at 15:25:22 (CEST) on 22 July 2011.
 The bomb was placed inside a van next to the tower block housing the office of Prime Minister Jens Stoltenberg.
-The explosion killed eight people and injured at least 209 people, twelve severely.
+The explosion killed eight people and injured at least 210 people, twelve severely.

 The second attack took place less than two hours later at a youth summer camp on the island of Utøya in Tyrifjorden, Buskerud.
 The camp was organised by the AUF, the youth wing of the ruling Norwegian Labour Party (AP).
-Breivik, dressed in a homemade police uniform and showing false identification, took a ferry to the island and opened fire at the participants, methodically killing 69 and injuring 32 over more than an hour.
-Among the dead were friends of Stoltenberg, and the stepbrother of Norway's crown princess Mette-Marit.
+Breivik, dressed in a homemade police uniform and showing false identification, took a ferry to the island and opened fire at the participants, methodically killing 69, and injuring 33 over more than an hour.
+Among the dead were friends of Stoltenberg, and the stepbrother of Norway's then-crown princess Mette-Marit.

 Arrest

 When the police tactical unit Delta based in Oslo arrived on the island and confronted him, he surrendered without resistance.
 After his arrest he was held on the island and interrogated throughout the night, before being moved to a holding cell in Oslo.
-Breivik admitted to the crimes and said the purpose of the attack was to save Norway and Western Europe from a Muslim takeover, and that the Labour Party had to "pay the price" for "letting down Norway and the Norwegian people".
+Breivik admitted to the crimes and said the purpose of the attack was to save Western Europe from a Muslim takeover, and that the Labour Party had to "pay the price" for "letting down Norway and the Norwegian people".
 After his arrest, Breivik referred to himself as "the greatest monster since Quisling".